-Capital market and price performance of the Salzgitter stock
+Capital Market and Price Performance of the Salzgitter Share

-In current analyst coverage conducted by 22 banks, the Salzgitter share has been assessed with the following recommendations (as per September 30, 2011): 14 buy/outperform, 7 hold/market perform, 1 sell/underperform.
+In current analyst coverage conducted by 19 banks, our share has been assessed with the following recommendations (as per June 30, 2013): 5 buy/outperform, 9 hold/market perform, 5 sell/underperform.

-The average daily turnover of the Salzgitter share on German stock exchanges came to approximately 395,000 units at the end of the first nine months of 2011.
-On September 30, 2011, Salzgitter AG held in 6th place measured by turnover and took 15th place in terms of free-float market capitalization in the MDAX ranking of Deutsche Börse AG.
+The average daily turnover of the Salzgitter share on German stock exchanges came to just under 439,000 units a day as per June 30, 2013.
+It rose significantly in the second quarter and, at around 512,000 units, reached its highest average since the end of 2010.
+All told, Salzgitter AG took sixth place measured by turnover and held 36th place in terms of free float market capitalization in the MDAX ranking of Deutsche Börse AG as of June 28, 2013.

-1) All data based on prices from XETRA trading
+1) All data relate on prices in XETRA trading

 2) Calculated on the basis of the respective closing price at the end of the period multiplied by the number of shares outstanding per this date